AWS global condition context keys

 and tag-value

-tag key and value pair.
+are a tag key and value pair.
 Tag keys and values are not case-sensitive.
-This means that if
+This means

-your policy, then the condition matches a resource tag key named either
+condition element of your policy, then the condition matches a resource tag key

 or tagkey1